 Default to SQL Mode

 Selecting this option opens new charts and new Queries in SQL Mode by default.

 Resize SQL editor

 If the normal view of the SQL Mode editor seems a bit cramped, you can expand the SQL editor to give yourself more room to write your SQL query.
-Scroll to the bottom of the Query and click the Maximize icon at the bottom-left corner.
+At the bottom of the Query and click the Maximize icon at the bottom-left corner or click the Collapse chart button to the far-right above the list of chart types.
 This hides the chart preview to make more space for creating your SQL query.

 To preview the final chart while the SQL Mode editor is maximized, you can hover over any of the chart types or the Show chart button (same location as the “Collapse chart” button).